-- Wild-carding is only allowed from the right, thus if a term is wild-carded, then all terms to the right of that term must be wild-carded as well. - In cases where mixed dollar sign and asterisk wild-cards are used, dollar-signs are only allowed from the right, thus if a term had a dollar sign wild-card, all terms to the right of that term must also contain dollar sign wild-cards. - A term represented by an asterisk is to be interpreted as: "use all values of this term known within the scope of the embedded client in question". - A term represented by a dollar sign is to be interpreted as: "use any one value of this term known within the scope of the embedded client in question". - Each endpoint-type may specify additional detail in the naming rules for that endpoint-type, however such rules must not be in conflict with the above.
+- Wild-carding is only allowed from the right, thus if a term is wild-carded, then all terms to the right of that term must be wild-carded as well. - In cases where mixed dollar sign and asterisk wild-cards are used, dollar-signs are only allowed from the right, thus if a term had a dollar sign wild-card, all terms to the right of that term must also contain dollar sign wild-cards. - A term represented by an asterisk is to be interpreted as: "use all values of this term known within the scope of the embedded client in question".
+Unless specified otherwise, this refers to all endpoints configured for service, regardless of their actual service state, i.e., in-service or out-of-service. - A term represented by a dollar sign is to be interpreted as: "use any one value of this term known within the scope of the embedded client in question". - Each endpoint-type may specify additional detail in the naming rules for that endpoint-type, however such rules must not be in conflict with the above.